xinwenfu/GenCyber/NetworkAttacks/README.md

 What is a distributed denial of service (DDoS) attack?
 In a DDoS, multiple attackers, maybe many of them, coordinate to deploy the attack against a single target.
-For example, assume we have a server, which process the user request.
-What if a lot of computers send our server a lot of requests?
+For example, assume we have a server, which processes user requests.
+What if a lot of attacking computers send our server a lot of requests?
-Then our server will be busy
+Then our server will be busy with processing those junk requests and have no time to respond to legitimate requests.

-with processing those like a garbage requests and there has no time to respond to request right and so that's basically the distributed denial service attack so you can see here a typical DDOS attack proceeds as follows the better guys compromise as many networked computers as possible then they install special software in the compromised computers then at a particular time issue an attack command to every compromise computer we call data computers as zombie computers sometimes to launch a device attack on the same
+In a DDoS attack, the bad guys may compromise as many computers as possible.
+They install special software on the compromised computers.
+At a particular time, they issue an attack command to every compromised computer.
+We call compromised computers as zombie computers sometimes, which are used to launch the attack on the same target and at the same time.
-Target and at the same time so that's why we call this as a distributed dos attack because the device attack is launched from many computers at the same time
+That's why we call this as a distributed DoS attack because the attack is launched from many computers at the same time.

-For example, a lot of attackers may deploy the SYN flooding attack against one server and halt the serivce provided by the server.
-An attacker may also use botnets for DDoS.
+For example, a lot of zombie computers may deploy the SYN flooding attack against one server and halt the serivce provided by the server.
+An attacker may also rent botnets for DDoS.
 A botnet is a network of compromised computers.
-An attacker can install the DDoS attack software on the compromised computers, which can be synchronized through the botnet software to deploy the DDoS attack.

 In our hands-on, the vulnerable chat server can handle 100 clients.
 If a lot of attackers create connections to the server, the server cannot serve any new clients.
 This is the principle of the DDoS attack; a lot of attackers coordiante to exhaust the resources at the target.